steveklabnik/rust_for_rubyists/book/chapter-01.rst

 Anyway, I hope you get my point: There's lots of things about Rust that make it syntactically vaguely similar enough to Ruby that you can feel at home, at least at first.
-And its strengths are some of Rubys' greatest weaknesses.
+And its strengths are some of Ruby's greatest weaknesses.
 That's why I think you can learn a lot from playing with Rust, even if you don't do it as your day job.